rackerlabs/support-how-to/content/exchange/exchange-faq.md

 #### Where do I add an Activesync/Blackberry BES liscense?

-Adding a Blackberry or Activesync license is done by your administrator through the Cloud Office control panel.
+Adding a Blackberry or Activesync license is done by your administrator through the Cloud Office Control Panel.
 To learn more about adding the license, see [Adding An Activesync/BES license](/how-to/add-an-activesync-or-bes-license).